 There are many actions you can take to keep your email list healthy, but here are the 11 best practices we think are most impactful.

-Clearly communicate what kind of content people can expect from your email list before they even opt in.
+Communicate what kind of content people can expect from your email list before they even opt-in.
 That way, they’ll understand exactly what they’re signing up for and make an informed decision about whether they want to do so or not.

 Many people hit unsubscribe because they get emails that aren’t in line with what they were expecting or what’s relevant to them.
-Avoid that problem by being up-front about your email marketing goals, as shown in the example below.
+Avoid that problem by telling people what they can expect from you up front.
+Better yet, let subscribers choose what they’re interested in (and how often they want to hear about it) with Form Preferences.

-Usually, your leads will sign up for your email newsletter with a sign up form, landing page, or pop up.
-If you have a double opt in strategy set up, they’ll receive an email after they submit their information that asks them to confirm their email address and give you explicit permission to add them to your subscriber list.
+Usually, your leads will sign up for your email newsletter with a signup form, landing page, or pop-up.
+If you have a double opt-in strategy set up, they’ll receive an email after they submit the information that asks them to confirm their email address and grants explicit permission to add them to your subscriber list.

-While email marketers debate the effectiveness of single vs. double opt ins, one thing’s clear—double opt ins normally result in higher-quality contacts, more engaged email lists, and fewer complaints and unsubscribes.
+While email marketers debate the effectiveness of single vs. double opt-ins, one thing’s clear—double opt-ins normally result in higher-quality contacts, more engaged email lists, and fewer complaints or unsubscribes.

 Tagging and segmenting your subscribers is one of the best ways to consistently send people relevant, personalized email marketing content.